 Echeveria purpusorum is a native of Mexico, somewhere in Puebla, near San Luis Atolotitlán.
 It was named after brothers Carl A. and Joseph A. Purpus.
 Carl was a German botanist and explorer in Mexico and the U.S. and Joseph was German horticulturalist.
 They were together when this species was discovered.

 I bought this plant from Lowe’s in June 2014.
 It is very slow-growing and takes years to reach a good-sized specimen.
 Even though smaller, I think it looks very good.

 Origin: Central and southwest Mexico.

 Zones: USDA Zones 10a-11 (30-40° F)

 Light: Sun to light shade

-Water: Regular watering during growing period, sparse in winter
+Water: Regular watering during the growing period, sparse in winter.

 I really liked this little Echeveria but I gave up most of my plants shortly after the above photo was taken.
 Hopefully, someday I will find another Echeveria purpusorum and bring it home.